tristan-sch/Gestalt-article/README.md

 # Gestalt-article

-This is my second assignment - HTML & CSS - Layouting
+This is my third assignment - Design Introduction - Design Fundamentals